aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/evaluate-aspose-words/_index.md

 If you want to test Aspose.Words without the evaluation version limitations, [request a 30-day temporary license](https://purchase.aspose.com/temporary-license/).

-**Aspose.Words for JapserReports injects a watermark when working in evaluation mode**
+**Aspose.Words for JasperReports injects a watermark when working in evaluation mode**

 ![todo:image_alt_text](evaluate-aspose-words-1.png)